kpage0997/Guitar-World/README.md

 Guitar World

 ## Description
-Guitar World is a store that specializes in the sale of guitars, guitar accessories, lessons.
+Guitar World is a store that specializes in the sale of guitars, guitar accessories, and lessons.